delta-io/delta/kernel/USER_GUIDE.md

 // Partition columns are optional.
 Use it only if you are creating a partitioned table.
 List<String> myPartitionColumns = Collections.singletonList("city");

+TransactionBuilder txnBuilder =
+	myTable.createTransactionBuilder(
+		myEngine,
+		"Examples", /* engineInfo - connector can add its own identifier which is noted in the Delta Log */ Operation.WRITE /* What is the operation we are trying to perform?
+This is noted in the Delta Log */ );

 // Set the schema of the new table on the transaction builder txnBuilder = txnBuilder
 	.withSchema(engine, mySchema);